alexandre-ricciardi/zawgl/README.md

 Open Source Timelined Graph Database (Work In Progress)

 ## Status
-* At the moment OneGraph Database supports a few gremlin queries.
+* At the moment OneGraph Database supports a few gremlin and cypher queries.
 * Pattern Matching with a VF2 graph sub-graph isomorphism algorithm.
 * Property Graph storage
 * With a B+Tree for indexes